NishantPrabhu/DeepFake-Detection/README.md

 python3 main.py --config 'configs/main.yaml' --task 'custom_test'
 ```

 Ensure that `train` and `test` folders as provided in the contest are available in a directory with name `track1_data` on the same directory level as `main` before you run the above command.
+Also ensure that the trained model from the link above is available inside `main/models/`.